top of page

 We provide staff with a staff lounge for staff to hang out.
 Staff usually connect online or watch movies.
 Staff are also welcome to enjoy camp activities if the appropriate supervision is available.

-On your nights off you may enjoy going to a local restaurant, movie theatre or ice cream shop.
+You may enjoy going to a local restaurant, movie theatre, or ice cream shop on your nights off.
 There is also a large outlet mall not too far away.
-Northampton and Amherst are our closest towns, both college towns and has much to offer.
+Northampton and Amherst are our closest towns, both college towns, and have much to offer.

-For weekends off, we organize trips to areas of interest of the staff – local amusement park, Boston, Outlet Malls – just to name a few.
+For weekends off, we organize trips to areas of interest of the staff – local amusement parks, Boston, and Outlet Malls – to name a few.

 â€‹What skills will I gain or improve upon?